officelearn/azure-docs.sv-se/articles/sql-database/sql-database-connectivity-architecture.md

 ---
-title: Anslutnings arkitektur
+title: Connectivity Architecture
-description: I det här dokumentet förklaras Azure SQL Connectivity-arkitekturen för databas anslutningar från Azure eller utanför Azure.
+description: This document explains the Azure SQL connectivity architecture for database connections from within Azure or from outside of Azure.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development